j4orz/picograd/REFERENCE.md

 TODO: KL-divergence. exponential family?

-While $\mathop{\text{argmin}}$ is usually implemented algorithmically (as opposed to numerically or symbolically) via automatic differentiation, we will save autograd for deep neural networks, and for now, derive the gradient manually.
+While $\mathop{\text{argmin}}$ is usually implemented algorithmically (as opposed to numerically or symbolically) via automatic differentiation, we will save autograd for deep neural networks, and for now, derive the gradient manually via symbolic term rewriting.

 $$
 \begin{align*}